 It should be noted that methods to separate periodic and aperiodic activity are far from perfect.
 Especially the large negative deflection in periodic activity e.g., at around 2 Hz in Figure xx C casts doubt on the validity of the aperiodic power estimation.
 Thus, oscillatory activity at the faster theta range may not reflect true periodicity but instead a poor 1/f fit.
 One might then argue that the lack of a consistent theta phase preference and no encoding-retrieval phase offset might be due to the absence of substantial periodic theta power in microwires.
 It is possible that macrowires instead integrate over larger areas and show more robust periodic theta activity (unless a bipolar reference is used; see Herweg et al., 2020).
-However, previous studies have shown spike-field-coupling in the theta range using microwires (Jacobs et al., 2007), and spikes can couple to the phase of aperiodic components (Bush & Burgess, 2020).
+However, previous studies have shown spike-field-coupling in the theta range using microwires (Jacobs et al., 2007; see also Rutishauser et al. 2010; Reddy et al. 202X Nat Comms; Roux et al. 2022 eLife), and spikes can couple to the phase of aperiodic components (Bush & Burgess, 2020).

 One influential theoretical model proposed that encoding and retrieval of memories occur in opposite phases of the theta oscillation thereby avoiding that encoding new information causes catastrophic interference of older memories (Hasselmo et al., xx).